-Previously, the industry used the shading coefficient as a measure but has since transitioned from SC to SHGC.
+Previously, the industry used the shading coefficient (SC) as a measure but has since transitioned from SC to SHGC.
 Despite their similarities in concept, the two are different.

 The SHGC rating indicates the capability of the entire window, meaning the glass and frame, to resist the heat and light from solar radiation.
-Meanwhile, the SC only calculates the heat gain from the glass portion of the glazing treatment of the window, excluding the frame.
+Meanwhile, the SC rating only calculates the heat gain from the glass portion of the glazing treatment of the window, excluding the frame.

-The solar heat gain coefficient can provide homeowners with the knowledge of how a specific vinyl window replacement will behave in different seasons, climate, and locations.
+The solar heat gain coefficient can provide homeowners with the knowledge of how a specific vinyl window replacement will behave in different seasons, climates, and locations.
 As a result, you can also expect to reap the following benefits.

-The SHGC can help you make excellent decisions in selecting the most appropriate type of windows for each room in your home, and therefore, prevent overheating during the summer and freezing temperatures in long winter months.
+- A Cozy and Comfortable Home All Year Round - The SHGC can help you make excellent decisions in selecting the most appropriate type of windows for each room in your home, and therefore, prevent overheating during the summer and freezing temperatures in long winter months.

-Energy-conscious consumers will also be delighted with the significant return of investment it brings.
-By making the SHGC rating work for your advantage, you’ll be able to optimize your home’s overall energy efficiency and cut back your energy consumption as well as your utility bills effectively.
+- Lower Energy and Heating Bills - By making the SHGC rating work for your advantage, you’ll be able to optimize your home’s overall energy efficiency and cut back your energy consumption as well as your utility bills effectively.

 When You Should Choose a Window with Low SHGC Rating?

 If you live in a region that enjoys a warmer climate and requires the use of air-conditioning for the most part of the year, utilizing windows and skylights with SHGC rating lower than 0.30 are highly recommended.
-They will work best when positioned in south-facing and/or west-facing rooms areas or walls of the house, which get a full blast of the afternoon sun and which can get intense in summer.
+These windows will work best when positioned in south-facing and/or west-facing rooms areas or walls of the house, which get a full blast of the afternoon sun and which can get intense in summer.

 When Is a High SHGC Rating a Good Thing?